AI literacy: Closing the artificial intelligence skills gap

 Maintenance teams work with drones to monitor bridge conditions in Denmark.
 Utility workers use artificial intelligence (AI) software to dispatch field staff to clear storm grates in Australia.
 And auto production employees deploy computer vision to detect manufacturing defects at Ford assembly plants.1

 Each of these examples is a case study of how AI can augment human labor in a sector or specialty.
-However, effective use of AI in business and industry entails more than companies incorporating AI into their computing systems.
+However, effective use of AI in business and industry entails more than companies integrating AI into their computing systems.

 It also requires that employees ranging from executives to field workers can use AI tools successfully.